What is vision impairment?

 - damage or injury to the eye, to the pathways connecting the eye to the brain, or to the visual centre of the brain.

 Early signs and symptoms of vision impairment

-Children who have vision loss might have normal-looking eyes.
+Children who have vision impairment might have normal-looking eyes.
 Often, it will be something about a child’s behaviour or the way he uses his eyes that makes you think there might be a problem with the way he sees.

 Most babies start to focus on faces and objects by 4-5 weeks of age.
 By about 6-8 weeks, most babies will start smiling at the familiar faces and things they see.
-But if a baby has vision impairment, you might notice she has trouble doing this.
+But if a baby has a vision impairment, you might notice she has trouble doing this.

 Other signs that a baby might have a problem with his vision are if his:

 - eyes move quickly from side to side (nystagmus), jerk or wander randomly

 - eyes don’t follow your face or an object, or he doesn’t seem to make eye contact with family and friends